 Turnkey Marketing is a family-owned and operated “one-stop-shop” boutique marketing firm that does everything from social media campaigns to providing the professional shop an entire marketing department.
 Find her previous episodes HERE.
 Turn-Key Marketing Website HERE

 Kim Walker from Shop Marketing Pros is a social media expert.
-Kim’s experience includes of being a teacher, school counselor and shop owner allow her to connect with shop owners on a unique level.
+Kim’s experience includes a school counselor and teacher.
 Her husband Brian, started his own shop while he was a Mercedes technician in North Carolina.
 Then asked Kim to leave her school job and join his service business.
-After closing their shop and moving back home to Louisiana, it was almost destiny that they launched Shop Marketing Pros.
+Then for specific reasons left to go back home to Louisiana.
+It was almost destiny that they engaged with Shop Marketing Pros.
 As a former shop owner, Kim’s advice and expertise on social media is perfectly matched because she’s been there and done that.

-She teaches in the industry for a variety of organizations, is an ATI and Management Success Graduate, and their shop was a Motor Age Top Shop winner two years in a row.
+She is on the Car Care Council’s Women’s Board, an ATI and Management Success Graduate, and their shop was a Motor Age Top Shop winner two years in a row.
 Their shop experience is without question, so when she talks about social media as it relates to the automotive service professional, she has the experience that matters.
 Look for Kim’s other episodes HERE.
 Shop Marketing Pros Website HERE.

 It all started when Jennifer Filzen decided to become a singer/songwriter and created her first pop music album, Sirena.
 Her marketing and sales talents afforded her the opportunity to get her music heard around the world, including India, China, Europe, Australia, and the United States.

 Her writing talents launched her into writing SEO content for websites, social media marketing posts, and custom blogs.
 Today, many auto repair shops around the country choose Rock Star Marketing to put their businesses in the limelight.